alvinsj/flatten_record/README.md

 An ActiveRecord plugin that helps to denormalize your existing ActiveRecord models.

-It provides an easier way to denormalize/flatten normalized records, including generation of migration file.
+It provides an easier way to denormalize/flatten normalized records, and generation the table schema.

-_e.g. useful when query for report, read [denormalized table for real-time reporting](https://github.com/alvinsj/flatten_record/wiki/Denormalized-table-for-real-time-reporting)._

 ## Example